BlakvGhost/futura-vision/README.md

 # Futura-Vision

-Site de vitrine developpé en vue.js fonctionnant avec un API Laravel
+Showcase site developed in vue.js working with a Laravel API

 ## Customize configuration